Skip to main content

 Marking milestones complete

-When you complete a milestone, record the actual end date:
+When you complete a milestone, record the end month:

 3. Click Save

-The milestone will show as completed with a checkmark ✓ and the actual completion date.
+The milestone will show as completed with a checkmark and the completion month.

 Checking off milestones